Gastroenteritis in Cats

 - Ingestion of garbage or people food?

-In order to do this, they may recommend a combination of the following tests:
+To determine the underlying cause your veterinarian may recommend a combination of the following tests:

 - Chemistry tests to evaluate for kidney, liver, and pancreatic function as well as sugar levels